culturing/poems/Poems/Old House.md

   </em>
 </p>

-I walk down the old avenues,
+I walk down old avenues,
 aware again of impermanence,
 perennial friend of the weary,
 and stop before the family house.

 What otherworldly dominion is this,
 where manflesh met with womanflesh
-to make me?
+to make *me*?

 Yet other worlds must be,
 or else our high anxiety